delving/x3ml/docs/x3ml-value-generation.md

 # Value Generation
 ---

-When transforming source XML records into RDF triples, the nested structure of the XML contains information that must be translated into URIs for the purpose of making subjects and objects of RDF statements.
-Also labels must be created from pieces of information in the source.
+When transforming source XML records into RDF triples, the nested structure of the XML contains information that must be gathered to build URIs and labels.

-## Generator Functions

 To make this a separate process in the workflow, there are calls made from within the **[X3ML](x3ml-schema-mapping.md)** to value generators, defined separately.